neurodata/neurodata.io/content/about/agreements.md

 - victim: in which I fail to take responsibility for my part of outcomes,
 - villain: in which I blame others for various outcomes,
 - hero: in which I seek temporary relief, rather than empowerment.

+I will spend at least 1 hour per week in person with each PhD student, except for weeks that I am traveling, or when the week is short due to academic calendar days off, or in the case of a disease/family emergency.

 #### Diversity